jefft/jethro_congregation_attendance_groups/README.md

 ### Step 3

-Next, click `Step 3 - one-off - create and populate Secondary Congregations customfield`.
+Next, click `Step 3 - one-off - create Secondary Congregations customfield`.
 Now:
  - Under Admin -> Custom Fields, you will see a new 'Secondary Congregations' field.
  - Under Person -> Reports, you will see a new 'People in Secondary Congregations' report.